Inhalant: Europe and North America

 In the UK, marginalized youth use a number of inhalants, such as solvents and propellants.
 In Russia and Eastern Europe, gasoline sniffing became common on Russian ships following attempts to limit the supply of alcohol to ship crews in the 1980s.
 The documentary Children Underground depicts the huffing of a solvent called Aurolac (a product used in chroming) by Romanian homeless children.
 During the interwar period, the inhalation of ether (etheromania) was widespread in some regions of Poland, especially in Upper Silesia.
 Tens of thousands of people were affected by this problem.

 In Canada, Native children in the isolated Northern Labrador community of Davis Inlet were the focus of national concern in 1993, when many were found to be sniffing gasoline.
 The Canadian and provincial Newfoundland and Labrador governments intervened on a number of occasions, sending many children away for treatment.
 Despite being moved to the new community of Natuashish in 2002, serious inhalant use problems have continued.
 Similar problems were reported in Sheshatshiu in 2000 and also in Pikangikum First Nation.
 In 2012, the issue once again made the news media in Canada.
-In Mexico, the inhaling of a mixture of gasoline and industrial solvents, known locally as "Activo" or "Chemo", has risen in popularity among the homeless and among the street children of Mexico City in recent years.
+In Mexico, the inhaling of a mixture of gasoline and industrial solvents, known locally as "Activo" or "Chemo", has risen in popularity among the homeless and among the street children of Mexico City in the 21st century.
 The mixture is poured onto a handkerchief and inhaled while held in one's fist.

 In the US, ether was used as a recreational drug during the 1930s Prohibition era, when alcohol was made illegal.
 Ether was either sniffed or drunk and, in some towns, replaced alcohol entirely.
 However, the risk of death from excessive sedation or overdose is greater than that with alcohol, and ether drinking is associated with damage to the stomach and gastrointestinal tract.
 Use of glue, paint and gasoline became more common after the 1950s.
 Model airplane glue-sniffing as problematic behavior among youth was first reported in 1959 and increased in the 1960s.
 Use of aerosol sprays became more common in the 1980s, as older propellants such as CFCs were phased out and replaced by more environmentally friendly compounds such as propane and butane.
 Most inhalant solvents and gases are not regulated under drug laws such as the United States Controlled Substances Act.
 However, many US states and Canadian cities have placed restrictions on the sale of some solvent-containing products to minors, particularly for products widely associated with sniffing, such as model cement.
 The practice of inhaling such substances is sometimes colloquially referred to as huffing, sniffing (or glue sniffing), dusting, or chroming.